wisanggenib/SimpleCalculator/README.md

 # SimpleCalculator
-Simple Calculator with vanila javascript
+Simple Calculator with HTML,CSS and vanila javascript for Test
 # How To Use
 Clone / Download and run index.html on browser